praneeth776/CSE15l-lab-reports/Lab_Report3.md

 - definition given was = *"The -p option allows you to specify a pattern to search for when opening a file with less.
 It positions the cursor at the first occurrence of the pattern."*

 **Fourth Example**
-- In this fourth example the output was ` less --shift=4 file.txt`
+- In this fourth example the output was `less --shift=4 file.txt`.
 - For this example I changed the number to shift the file and the file itself
 - defintion given was = *"The --shift option specifies the number of positions to shift the displayed text horizontally.
 Positive values shift right, and negative values shift left."*